bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

  >A recommender system, or a recommendation system (sometimes replacing 'system' with a synonym such as platform or engine), is a subclass of information filtering system that provide suggestions for items that are most pertinent to a particular user.
 Typically, the suggestions refer to various decision-making processes, such as what product to purchase, what music to listen to, or what online news to read.
 Recommender systems are particularly useful when an individual needs to choose an item from a potentially overwhelming number of items that a service may offer. [^1]

 So basically, a recommender system uses past behaviour or tastes of people (**collaborative filtering**) or inherent features of things (**content-based**) to recommend new items for users.
 To give content-based recommendations, firstly, items in which we are interested recommending should have preselected and/or user generated properties.
 Secondly, users must rate enough of these items so that we can try to understand what properties each user favors.
 [Music Genome Project](https://www.pandora.com/about/mgp) of Pandora[^3] can be given as an example for this method.
 Content-based approaches has the advantage of relevancy.
 Provided the classification of items is done properly, content-based recommendations will almost always be relevant.
 However, the recommendations are also likely to be "too similar" to what the user has already liked; in other words less *serendipitous* and they omit the context[^2].
-Let's say there are two books about the same subject and while one of them is supportive of the topic, other one is against.
+Let's say there are two books about the same subject and while one of them is supportive of the topic, other one is against it.
 Content-based recommendation has no method to differentiate this aspect of items.

 <figure>
 <p align="center">